These are Goan Style dry clams. Fresh clams are sauteed with a mix of coconut onion and spices. This dish captures the abundant bright

 Lemon rice is an easy snack or a quick lunch item.
 It is a tangy flavorful recipe where cooked rice is flavored with lemon and seasoned with spices.
 This popular south Indian version is served with a few chips and may be a side of pickle.

 Chole or Chana Masala is a popular North India dish made with chickpeas/ Garbanzo Beans.
 Chickpeas are a good source of lean protein.
-Garbano beans and flour is
+Garbano beans and flour is used in

 Kulcha is a leavened flat bread that can easily be made on stove top .
 Baking soda and yogurt are usually used to leaven and make this bread soft and moist.
 Serve these with a spicy curry or use it to wrap a kabob.